gilch/hissp/docs/style_guide.rst

    DON'T INTERRUPT
    THE FLOW.

+This required an inject ``.#``.
 Don't forget the quote ``'``.

-Long multiline strings should be declared at the `top level`_ and referenced by name.
+With the possible exception of docstrings, long multiline strings should be declared at the `top level`_ and referenced by name.

 .. code-block:: Lissp